The trend towards “fast fashion” seen in the clothing industry is increasingly evident in the world of jewelry.

 Changes in technology and the growth of ecommerce means that trends seen on the catwalk and on celebrities are now being fast tracked to customers.
 This trend is enabled by a number of emerging retailers that can introduce the latest trends in a short space of time.
 It’s also being helped by advances in technology that mean the customer can get what they want more quickly.

-High Street clothing brands such as Zara and Top Shop are known for their ability to spot an emerging trend and get it in store within a matter of weeks.
-This efficient process is known as ‘fast fashion’, and it requires an impressive command of your supply chain.
+High Street clothing brands such as Spanish brand Zara and British brand Topshop are known for their ability to spot an emerging trend and get it in store within a matter of weeks.
+This efficient process is known as “fast fashion,” and it requires an impressive command of your supply chain.

 Critics argue the fast fashion trend produces low-quality wearables that are highly disposable.
 But the success of retailers that can master their supply chains to achieve this kind of turnaround suggests that fast fashion is what many customers ultimately want.